 Defines Roadmap, Product Requirement, and Success

 After conducting research, PMs help defines the organization’s product roadmap, which essentially documents the workflow for when and how each feature or product will be released.
-Working with project management teams, each new product build will be broken up into various incremental steps that will be executed over a set period of time-based on available resourcing and are typically broken up by a quarter.
+Working with project management teams, each new product build will be broken up into various incremental steps that will be executed over a set period based on available resourcing and are typically broken up by a quarter.

 Tests and Launches

-Once the development process is complete, PMs lead the testing of the new feature and often do so through setting up experiments and iterations.
+Once the development process is complete, PMs lead the testing of the new feature and often do so by setting up experiments and iterations.
 Sometimes large initiatives are broken up into smaller phases, such as a “beta” launch.
 PMs are responsible for measuring the success of each phase, and working with engineering to address any issues that arise during testing.

 Analyzes and Presents Results

 When a new feature is live and in front of real customers or users, the product manager is typically responsible for communicating the successes or shortfalls of the product to business leadership.
-They leverage several different analytics tools and reports to ensure that the product is meeting the expectations set at the research phase.
+They leverage several different analytics tools and reports to ensure that the product is meeting the expectations set during the research phase.

 Educational Qualifications of a Product Manager